spineki/Cerbere/README.md

 ## How to Use it?

 Double click on the exe.The program window will appear:
-  - The silence button allows you to toogle the sound (example, spotify had a glitch an the sound is now muted during the musics.
+  - The silence button allows you to toogle the sound (example, spotify had a glitch and the sound is now muted during the musics.
 Just click on "Silence" button and it will work properly again
-  - The percentage: It's the percentage of the volume allowed to spotify: 100% = sound up, 0%= sound down
+  - The percentage: It's the percentage of the volume allowed to spotify: 100% = sound up, 0%= sound down (limited to 20% on mac to avoid detroying ears!)
   - A text at the center showing that there is an ad ("pub", in french) or the music and artist name.